 The Apache web server publishes a proprietary API in addition to supporting extensions implemented as CGI modules.
 Extra functionality can be added to Apache by means of user-defined modules (compiled C programs).
 In fact, a large part of Apache’s core functionality is implemented as a set of modules.
 You can add modules to Apache by one of two methods.
 First, the source to the module can be compiled directly into the Apache core.
 This option arguably offers the best performance but, unfortunately, involves reconfiguring and rebuilding the web server.
 As an alternative to building the module source directly into the Apache core, current versions of Apache (1.3 onwards) support extensions implemented as dynamically linked libraries.
 This facility allows you to take advantage of the high performance of Apache modules without the need to physically build the module into the core of Apache.
-The CSP module is distributed as a Windows Dynamic Link Library (DLL), a UNIX® Dynamic Shared Object (DSO), and as an OpenVMS shareable image. .
-UNIX® Shared Objects and OpenVMS shareable images are conceptually similar to a Windows Dynamic Link Library (DLL) and are linked at run time.
+The CSP module is distributed as a Windows Dynamic Link Library (DLL), and as a UNIX® Dynamic Shared Object (DSO).
+UNIX® Shared Objects are conceptually similar to a Windows Dynamic Link Library (DLL) and are linked at run time.
 The overhead involved in linking to a library at run time is very low on modern operating systems.

 A more recent addition to the set of web servers supported by CSP is Nginx.
 Unlike other web servers, Nginx is based on an asynchronous event-driven architecture.
 With the event-driven architecture, notifications or signals are used to mark the initiation and completion of each individual operation.
 A consequence of this design is that while web requests are being processed, resources can be temporarily released and used by other operations.
 Resources can be allocated and released dynamically and are only associated with the processing of a web request while they actually required.
 This leads to a highly optimized use of memory and CPU.
 The asynchronous nature of this architecture results in threads executing concurrently without blocking each other, thus further enhancing the sharing of resources that might otherwise be associated with a thread waiting on a blocking operation.
 Nginx is supplied with an API to allow extensions, such as CSP, to be added to its core functionality.
 However, unlike other web servers, extension modules must be built into the web server core at compilation time.
 Nginx does not support dynamically loaded extension modules.